Resident immortal scrub to the rescue. Triple my MMR, that's my total time played :).

 Most Picked and Banned Heroes of TI9 Qualifiers

-Leading up to every major tournament many fans of Dota try to predict the meta and what the pros might favor.
-Nearly every time the pros either surprise us or an upstart team creates their own meta and dominate the competition.
-Regardless, we will be looking at the picks and bans of the Ti9 qualifiers in an attempt to demystify the meta before the biggest tournament of the year.
+Leading up to every major tournament, many fans of Dota try to predict the meta and what the pros might favor.
+Nearly every time, the pros either surprise us or an upstart team creates their own meta and dominates the competition.
+Regardless, we will be looking at the picks and bans of the TI9 qualifiers in an attempt to demystify the meta before the biggest tournament of the year.
 Let's get started.

 #1 Overall Picked (and Banned): Ember Spirit

 - Punishes lack of disable

 So what's up with Ember Spirit?
 He had an 87% pick and ban rate and every pro seems to favor him now, even those who don't play the hero often.
 Even more astounding is the fact he is played in a way he has never been played before, with the most successful Embers maxing sleight over chains/flame guard.
 The reason for this change in play-style is rather simple.
 Micro-buffs over time have a snowball effect.